alexzavgorodnii/tiptap-trailing-paragraph/README.md

 3. **Adding visual hints**: Creates a decoration (widget) that shows where users can click to continue typing
 4. **Handling clicks**: Intercepts clicks on the trailing area and automatically inserts a new paragraph
 5. **Maintaining focus**: Automatically positions the cursor in the new paragraph for seamless typing

-## Use Cases

-- **Blog editors**: Ensure users can always add content after images, code blocks, or other elements
-- **Documentation tools**: Make it easy to continue writing after inserting special blocks
-- **Note-taking apps**: Provide a consistent writing experience regardless of the last content type
-- **Content management systems**: Improve the authoring experience for content creators

 ## Browser Support